Facelift in Memphis, TN

 We’ve collected some of the most frequently asked questions by our facelift Memphis patients about the facelift and answered them in detail.
 At The Langsdon Clinic, we’re passionate about informing our patients, because we want them to understand their procedures every step of the way.

-When people age, they lose precious facial volume and their skin becomes thinner and less elastic.
+As we age, we lose precious facial volume, and our skin becomes thinner and less elastic.
 Our body starts to decrease its production of collagen and elastin, the proteins responsible for keeping our skin structure firm and youthful.
 Muscle tone in the face also decreases, leading to looser facial features.
 All these factors lead to facial skin that sags and droops around the mouth and the jaw.

-Once the swelling has mostly dissipated a few weeks after the surgery, you will be able to notice a major improvement in the reduction of sagging skin on the lower face and neck.
+Once the swelling has mostly dissipated a few weeks after the surgery, you will be able to notice a significant improvement in the reduction of sagging skin on the lower

 A facelift’s results will last for years, and the excision of sagging, excess skin is something that can’t be reversed.
 However, the aging process will still continue after the facelift is completed.
-The rate that a patient’s aging will progress will all depend on the quality of their skin and its elasticity.
+The rate that a patient’s aging will progress will depend on their skin quality and its elasticity.
 Other factors like a patient’s age, hormonal balance, and lifestyle can affect their aging process after the facelift is performed.
-Patients who want to maintain their results can request a touch up.
+Patients who want to maintain their results can request a touch-up.

 Your scars from the facelift will eventually heal and then fade.
 First, the scars will look pale and red before the scar fully matures.
 About a week or two after the surgery, you will be able to safely cover the scars with makeup; however, it might take a few months to about a year before the scars fully fade.
 Your incisions will be hidden carefully by Dr. Langsdon, so they will not be easily visible while you’re healing.

-It’s recommended that patients take a week off of work or school, and up to two weeks away from social events.
-Patients might still have some bruising at the two-week mark but by then it should be easy to cover with makeup.
+It’s recommended that patients take a week off of work or school and up to two weeks away from social events.
+Patients might still have some bruising at the two-week mark, but it should be easy to cover with makeup by then.
 While patients will be able to see their new youthful looks a few weeks after the surgery, patients might still have some swelling, bruising, and discomfort in the incisions up to 5-6 months after the surgery.
 It might take up to a year before swelling has completely subsided.

 Dr. Langsdon will strategically place your incisions where they won’t be easily seen.
 The incisions will go from the temple by the hairline and then travel down in front of the ear and then around it.
 Most patients will also have a scar running below the chin that’s not easily noticeable.